Friday, December 31, 2021

 Other research as well as anecdotal reports from marketing professionals finds that the ambiguity of a metaphor resonates the creativity associated with innovation.
 It’s true that the same ambiguity can lead to multiple interpretations, which in turn raise suspicions of socially irresponsible deception by the marketer.

-Still, the ambiguity necessitates time to understand, which holds attention to an advertisement at first exposure.
+Still, the ambiguity requires time to understand, which holds attention to an advertisement at first exposure.
 Once having figured out the correspondence between the metaphorical object and the marketed item, the consumer often feels proud.
 That generates positive feelings about the item and receptivity to subsequent exposures to the ad.
 Because of the benefits of metaphors, look for ways to feature them while employing other ways to portray social responsibility to the degree necessary.

 Be careful not to overuse metaphors.
 You want to fascinate the reader, not irritate them with an unwanted puzzle.
 Although similes tend to be less persuasive than metaphors, you might choose to use a simile with audiences who are likely to move on rather than aim to comprehend.
 “This new item will be a jet pack for your success” is a metaphor.
 “This new item will be like a jet pack for your success” is a simile.